TimothyEBaldwin/RO_cvs2git2/README.md

 ## Todo

- - [ ] Understand the history of the CVS default branch.
+ - [x] Understand the history of the CVS default branch.
  - [x] Provide a merged branch combining the history of all the development product files.
 This will use symbolic links in the Products directories to point to the right branch.
- - [ ] Add the remainer of the CVS trunk history to the merged branch.
- - [ ] Merge consecutive commits in product branches.
  - [ ] Add .gitmodules file to submodules branches.
  - [ ] Replace log message "/home/srevill-nfs/sandbox/rool/msg.txt" with something meaningful.
  - [x] Join up the 2 parts of `VFPSupport`.